 What is interventional pain management?

-Interventional pain management is a proven approach to treating chronic or severe pain.
-Our care team specializes in minimally-invasive procedures that can help stop the transmission of pain signals between your nervous system and your brain.
-In these procedures, medication is injected directly into the affected area.
-Your doctor may recommend:
+Interventional pain management is a proven approach to disrupting chronic or severe pain cycle.
+Doctors perform minimally invasive medical procedures that help stop the transmission of pain signals between your nervous system and your brain.